Caslon Egyptian: Historical background

 Sans-serif lettering in block capitals had been developing in popularity over the past decades, initially due to interest in classical antiquity in which inscriptions often had minimal or no serifs, and come to be used by architect John Soane and copied by others, particularly in signpainting.
 Historian James Mosley, the leading expert on early sans-serifs, has suggested in his book The Nymph and The Grot that Soane's influence was crucial in spreading the idea of sans-serif letterforms around the end of the eighteenth century.
 However, it was some decades before a printing typeface would be released in this style, now commonly used.
-The name "Egyptian" had become commonly used in England by 1816 to describe this style of lettering; for example on September 13, 1805 the painter Joseph Farington wrote in his diary of seeing a memorial engraved "in what is called Egyptian Characters".
+The name "Egyptian" had become commonly used in England by 1816 to describe this style of lettering; for example on September 13, 1805, the painter Joseph Farington described in his diary the memorial to Isaac Hawkins Browne in the chapel of Trinity College, Cambridge (still extant) as engraved" in what is called Egyptian Characters".

 The name "Egyptian" may originate from the image of sans-serifs being historical in style, the Egyptomania of the period and the "blocky" nature of ancient Egyptian architecture.
 (The term "Egyptian" has since become associated with slab-serif typefaces.)